 Apple Varieties & Apple Sauce – A wonderful early fall apple called Ginger Gold is great in this dessert.
 It’s got a tangy sweet/acid profile and spice-like flavours that work very well in pies.
 It also cooks quite nicely and becomes fairly soft, yet still holds its shape somewhat.
 Any apple that’s good for cooking or sauce making will work nicely too.
-If you don’t have good apples you want to use or you’re pressed for time, simply use a good quality unsweetened applesauce in the cake filling.
+If you don’t have good apples you want to use or you’re pressed for time, simply use one cup of a good quality unsweetened applesauce in the cake filling.

 Rolled Oats vs. Oat Flour – If you don’t have a food processor or blender for the rolled oats, you can substitute oat flour.
 The resulting crumb will be finer, but should cook and taste very much the same.